Fixed-Effect Regressions on Network Data

-$C\in [0,1]$ reflects how difficult it is to deconstruct $\mathcal{G}$ into two large disconnected components by removing edges from it.
+The constant $C\in [0,1]$ measures how difficult it is to separate $\mathcal{G}$ into two disconnected components by removing edges from it.
 The numerator in the definition of $C$ is the total weight of the removed edges, the denominator is the total degree in the smallest of the two components.
 A larger value of $C$ implies a more strongly-connected graph, and it is linked to $\lambda_2$ through the inequalities

-(see also \citealt{Chung1997}).
-Thus, like $C$, $\lambda_2$ is a measure of global connectivity of the graph $\mathcal{G}$.
+which are due to \cite{FriedlandNabben2002}.
+Thus, like the Cheeger constant, $\lambda_2$ is a measure of global connectivity of the graph $\mathcal{G}$.
 Our results below allow for $\lambda_2\rightarrow 0$ as $\mathcal{G}$ grows, and so cover situations where the graph becomes increasingly more sparse.
 We will give explicit rates on $\lambda_2$ for consistent estimation to be possible.

 \begin{example}[Erd\H{o}s-R\'enyi graph] Consider the \cite{ErdosRenyi1959} random-graph model, where edges between $n$ vertices are formed independently with probability $p_n$.
 The threshold on $p_n$ for $\mathcal{G}$ to be connected is $\ln (n) / n$ (\citealt{HoffmanKahlePaquette2013}).
 That is, if $ p_n = c \, {\ln (n)} / {n} $ for a constant $c$, then, as $n \rightarrow \infty$, with probability approaching one, $\mathcal{G}$ is disconnected if $c<1$ and connected if $c>1$.
 In the former case, $\lambda_2\rightarrow 0$ while, in the latter case, $\lambda_2\rightarrow 1$, almost surely. \end{example}